NoahRocket/koda-labs/README.md

 - **Database & Storage**: Supabase
 - **APIs**:
   - Stripe for payment processing and subscription management
-  - OpenAI for script generation
+  - OpenAI for script generation and other AI tasks
   - ElevenLabs for text-to-speech
+  - YouTube Data API v3 for video recommendations

 ## Getting Started